patrickmineault/codebook/docs/testing.md

 You could also run the code with bad inputs, to check whether the code returns meaningful errors.
 For example, the sequence is undefined for negative numbers or non-integers.
 ````

 Informal testing can be done in an interactive computing environment, like the `ipython` REPL or a jupyter notebook.
-Run the code, check the output, repeat until the code works right -- it's a workflow you've probably used as well.
+Run the code, check the output, repeat until the code works right---it's a workflow you've probably used as well.

 ### Lightweight formal tests with `assert`

 One issue with informal tests is that they often have a short shelf life.
-Once the code is written and informal testing is over, you don't have a record of that testing - you might even discard the tests you wrote in jupyter!
+Once the code is written and informal testing is over, you don't have a record of that testing.
+You might even discard the tests you wrote in jupyter!
 We can make our tests stick with `assert`.

 `assert` is a special statement in Python that throws an error whenever the statement is false.
 For instance,